THE FALL SALE EXTENDED 40% PLUS AN EXTRA 25% OFF

 Solid vs Louvred

-Shutter panels can be louvred or solid – there is variation within these two styles.
-A shutter with louvres can allow you to open, close and tilt sections of the panel, controlling light, while a solid shutter totally covers up the window blocking a great deal of light.
+Shutter panels can be louvred or solid.
+A shutter with louvres allows you to open, close and tilt sections of the panel, controlling light, while solid shutters totally cover up the window blocking a great deal of light.

-The width of a slat can add a different look to your shutter and can affect the levels of light your shutter lets in.
-The wider the slats, the more open-feeling your shutters will be, so if privacy is more of a concern, you’ll want narrower slats.
+The width of a slat can add a different look to your shutter and affect the levels of light your shutter lets in.
+So, if privacy is more of a concern, you’ll want narrower slats.
 You can also find shutters which are part solid and part slatted, which can be a great choice for full length windows.
-Find out more about our solid shutters

 How to choose shuttersImage credit: The Shutter Store

-Another aspect to consider when purchasing shutters is how you’d like them to fold open and closed.
-If you have a narrow window, you can likely go for a single panel shutter with no bifold needed.
-If you’re trying to cover a larger area, you’ll probably need to go for a bifolding style, usually made up of two or three hinged panels that fold neatly back and forth.
-Our team of shutter experts can advise you on the formation of your shutters, just give us a call or email us with photographs.
+It's also important how you’d like them to fold open and closed.
+If you have a narrow window, you can usually go for a single panel shutter with no bifold needed.
+If you’re covering a larger area, you’ll probably need to go for a bifolding style, This is usually made up of two or three hinged panels that fold neatly back and forth.
+If you're ever unsure, our team of shutter experts will advise you on the formation of your shutters.
+Just give us a call or email us with photographs.

 Café Style Shutters